dwilkin/Brendan-s-Site/README.md

 ## Usage

-1. Access the application at `http://localhost:3000` (local) or your DigitalOcean app URL
+1. Access the application at your DigitalOcean app URL
 2. Fill out the form with customer information
 3. Submit the form to:
    - Save data to MongoDB